Shekhar2096/Shekhar_22032025/README.md

     Table:
         Take care of Partition Key and Sort key during the time of table create.
 Also Create Secondary index as user can filter images based on location or tags.

-# 3. Lambda FUnctions of asked functionality.
+# 3. Lambda FUnctions for asked functionality.
     1. Upload Imagge
         Considering image size is less than 10MB as API gateways has payload limit for 10 MB.